-The I-84 Hartford Project is a major initiative by the Connecticut Department of Transportation (CTDOT) to address the aging bridge structures of the I-84 highway, beginning just west of the small tunnel in Downtown Hartford until roughly the area of Pope Park in Parkville.
-Built in the 1960s and designed to last for 50 years, these bridges need extensive maintenance or replacement.
+The I-84 Hartford Project was a major initiative by the Connecticut Department of Transportation (CTDOT) to address the aging bridge structures of the I-84 highway, beginning just west of the small tunnel in Downtown Hartford until roughly the area of Pope Park in Parkville.
+Built in the 1960s and designed to last for 50 years, these bridges required extensive maintenance or replacement.

 While the I-84 Hartford Project was established to address the condition of the two miles of aging bridges between the Flatbush Avenue ramps and the I-91 interchange; other transportation needs beyond these geographic limits became apparent through additional study and public involvement.
 Furthermore, these needs are interrelated and must be evaluated comprehensively to properly address them from a technical and regulatory perspective.